dotkernel/dot-flashmessenger/docs/book/v3/usage.md

 # Usage

 If following the installation step, you'll already have a FlashMessenger service in the service manager.
-Just inject this service in you classes, wherever you need flash messages.
+Inject this service in your classes, wherever you need flash messages.

 ## Using the flash messenger service